Should I Hire An Executive Coach?

 You are taking on a bigger scope as a result of a new project, promotion, or role change

-You are working towards a promotion with a timeline or some guidance
+You are working towards a promotion with a 6-12 month timeline

-You are a first time manager, manager of managers, or executive
+You are a first-time manager, manager of managers, VP, or executive

 You are taking over a new function as a leader